tronprotocol/documentation-en/docs/mechanism-algorithm/shielded-TRC20-contract.md

     "visible": true
 }
 ```
 Note: the `to_amount` is the real value, the `value` in note is the scaled value by `scalingFactor` set in the shielded TRC-20 contract.
-In this example, the value of `scalingFactor` is 100.
+In this example, the value of `scalingFactor` is 100, namely 60 * 100 =  40 * 100 + 2000.

 Return: